Probate Q&A Series

 • The personal representative reviews all creditor claims under N.C.
 Gen. Stat. § 28A-19-3.
 See statute: GS 28A-19-3.

-• Prioritize funeral expenses as administration costs.
-The representative pays valid funeral claims before general creditor debts.
+• Prioritize funeral expenses according to their statutory class.
+The representative pays valid funeral claims before lower-priority general creditor debts.

 e.
 Filing a Formal Claim (if necessary)

-• If the personal representative disputes or delays payment, file a written claim with the clerk of superior court where probate occurs.
+• If the personal representative disputes or delays payment, file a written claim with the personal representative or collector as provided by statute.

 • Include your name, address, detailed statement of expense, and copy of each invoice.